gurcuff91/mongotoy/docs/docs/documents.md

 ### The id field

 In Mongotoy, the `id` field is essential in every document, acting as the primary key to ensure unique identification.
-You can define the id field using the `mongotoy.field()` function, as explained in the [fields section](/gurcuff91/mongotoy/docs/fields).
+You can define the id field using the `mongotoy.field(id_field=True)` as explained in the [fields section](/gurcuff91/mongotoy/docs/fields).
 If you create a new document without explicitly specifying an `id` field, Mongotoy automatically generates one and assigns a `bson.ObjectId` type to it.
 This unique identifier simplifies document management and facilitates efficient querying within MongoDB collections.

 /// note
 All classes derived from `mongotoy.Document` come with an `id` property, which provides access to the document's ID